 Earlier this week, we experienced one in Jaipur.
 Here is a picture that captures the dynamic sky colors during a dust storm which was followed by a drizzle.
-I shot this picture with a Smartphone, around sunset.
+I shot this picture with a Smartphone, around sunset at Jaipur Statue Circle.

 The colors that this dust storm created in the sky were unique.
 I’m sure with DSLR I could have captured these colors even better since the mobile phone sensors despite technological up-gradation are still smaller than the one in DSLR.
 It’s a trade-off!
 Mobile phones help you capture evanescent moments!

-This area is called Statute Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
-I’m posting another picture of Statute Circle during sunshine so you can see how dramatic it looks in the first picture.
+This area is called Statue Circle because it has a statue of Maharajah Sawai Jai Singh II, the founder of Jaipur city in the center of a huge circle.
+I’m posting another picture of Statue Circle during sunshine so you can see how dramatic it looks in the first picture.